bscotch/favro-sdk/README.md

 ## TODO

-- Class representing a Favro Client, connecting to a single workspace with an API token
-  - Methods
+- ✔ Client class
 - ✔ List orgs
 - ✔ Find org by name
 - ✔ Set org by name or ID
 - ✔ List users
 - ✔ Find user by name, id, or email
-    - List collections
+- ✔ List collections
-    - Find collection by name
+- ✔ Find collection by name
-    - Find collection by id
+- ✔ Find collection by id
 - Create a collection
 - Delete a collection
 - List widgets
 - Find widgets by name
 - Create a widget
+- Pass class constructors to API requests to simplify boilerplate
+  - Create a base class
+  - Have the first constructor arg be the BravoClient instance
+- Auto-page fetched results

 ## Usage